-Currently, the US Space Force uses an SDA taxonomy comprising five altitudedelimited regions: very low-Earth orbit (VLEO), low-Earth orbit (LEO), medium Earth orbit (MEO), geosynchronous-Earth orbit (GEO), and XGEO.
+Currently, the US Space Force uses an orbit taxonomy comprising five altitudedelimited regions: very low-Earth orbit (VLEO), low-Earth orbit (LEO), medium-Earth orbit (MEO), geosynchronous-Earth orbit (GEO), and XGEO.
 While LEO, MEO, and GEO are all universally standard orbital regions, VLEO is a special LEO case corresponding to the higher-drag environment of the 250-350 km altitude range.

 First employed by the Air Force Research Laboratory in 2020, the term XGEO describes distances beyond the GEO belt, with XGEO denoting some multiple "X" of the GEO radial distance.
-Although the inclusion of XGEO into the current SDA taxonomy highlights the necessary pivot to cislunar space awareness, the existing region-based model is limited and fails to capture the scope of the Earth-Moon system adequately.
+Although the inclusion of XGEO into the current space taxonomy highlights the necessary pivot to focus on the cislunar regime, the existing region-based model is limited and fails to capture the scope of the Earth-Moon system adequately.

-The increasing spatial scope of space operations necessitates an SDA taxonomy that considers the entire Earth-Moon system rather than the near-Earth space region confined by GEO and geostationary Earth orbits (GSO).
-The following proposed SDA taxonomy comprises five distinct, spatially delimited regions radiating outward from Earth (fig. 1).
+The increasing spatial scope of space operations necessitates a general space taxonomy that considers the entire Earth-Moon system rather than the near-Earth space region confined by GEO and geostationary Earth orbits (GSO).
+The following proposed EM-Sys comprises five distinct, spatially delimited regions radiating outward from Earth (fig. 1).